by Carolyn Thomas ♥ @HeartSisters

 “But within a few more weeks, the domestic status quo returns, with women reclaiming a virtual monopoly on household duties.”

 Male survivors rested at home during the follow-up, Dr. Suls remarked, with their wives handling most household tasks in their usual fashion.
-Dr. James Coyne, who studies survivors of heart disease at the University of Michigan, explained:
+Dr. James Coyne, who studies survivors of heart disease, explained: